agostontorok/slides-of-loci/README.md

 ### Sections

 Sections are helping you to handle a lot of slides when you don't want to bother with renaming them.
-Sections are read in __alphabetical order__ during presentation, therefore I suggest to rename them 1.
-First section's name, 2.
-Second section's name etc. when dealing with more sections.
+Sections are read in __alphabetical order__ during presentation, therefore I suggest to use numbering for them 1.
+X section, 2.
+Y section etc. when dealing with more sections.
 Sections are effective if, for example, you wnat to present information related to 2 places one after the other.
 Sections don't have scripts attached, they only bear the __"Section" tag__ as definitive feature.

 ![Section with "Section" tag](Docs/2019-05-1200_06_23.png)

 ### Slides

 Slides are basically camera prespectives.
 They show what the ActiveSlideView will see once it reaches that slide.
 You can set the near and far clipping plane to modify the visibility of some objects.
 Playing with the clipping planes and the size of the object can help you create functional 3D scenes, that are [only visible from a certain angle](https://twistedsifter.files.wordpress.com/2012/05/shadow-kiss-meet-serendipity.jpg?w=600&h=382).
+Now you have 3 basic slides available as prefabs: TextSlide, InteractiveSlide, ImageSlide (thanks for the UI additions to @SimonDarksideJ).

 Slides have attributes that you can set for visiting them: